brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

 Sign-in Risk Policy

 Azure AD detects the probability that a user account has been compromised.
-Configure Policy - Users and groups the policy applies to - Assign the condition (Low and above, Medium and above, or High) - The access type you will enforce for the user based on sign-in risk level - Set Enforce Policy to On - You can configure a sign-in risk security policy to require MFA:
+Configure Policy settings - Users and groups the policy applies to - Assign the condition (Low and above, Medium and above, or High) - The access type you will enforce for the user based on sign-in risk level - Set Enforce Policy to On - You can configure a sign-in risk security policy to require MFA: